AxiSEMunity/AxiSEM3D/doc/Installation.md

 [Metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) | mesh partitioning | 5.1.0 | Both 32- and 64-bit builds are acceptable.
 [NetCDF](https://www.unidata.ucar.edu/software/netcdf/docs/index.html) | efficient multi-dimensional I/O | 4.4.1 | A parallel build is supported but not mandatory.

 #### 1.1.
 Eigen and Boost

-`Eigen` and `Boost` are header-only libraries.
-All one needs to do is to download the source code:
+Eigen and Boost are header-only libraries.
+All we need to do is to download the source code:
 ```bash
 # create a top working directory and cd into it
 mkdir -p AxiSEM3D_2020 && cd AxiSEM3D_2020